cyberbotics/webots/docs/discord/technical-questions.md

 %end

 ##### TheOrangeOne 05/19/2020 18:52:17
 Hello!
 A while back I asked what the recognition orientation is on the camera, and got pointed in the direction of axis angles.
 I can get values out, but they act strangely.
-Rotating a cube around the Y axis.
+Rotating a cube around the y-axis.
 Is this just a case of unavoidable gimble lock?
 I can't imagine it is else the vision API is near useless?
 Thanks!

 ##### jomell310 05/19/2020 16:26:42
 I'm trying to do as the link, I want to have the supervisor and robot in the same file so that I don't have to deal with Emitter and Receiver, I wasn't to get that working either.
 It's showing me an error "Only one instance of the Robot class should be created" but I only create on instance so I don't know where the other one is coming from